ChathuminiBandara/Lafiesta-Backend/README.md

 Read this document for a better understand how this system works !

-This repository contains the front-end code for the Java EE POS (Point of Sale) system.
+This repository contains the front-end code for the Java EE LA_FIESTA POS (Point of Sale) system.
 The front end is built using HTML, CSS, and JavaScript.

 ## Table of Contents